bobobo1618/RSSLoader-Download-Script/Readme.md

 - Hit enter

+Note that this will take a long time depending on the size of the gallery.
+Since it downloads and parses every page in the gallery in order to obtain the image URL, it is quite slow.

 You will be left with a file with the name you specified and filled with the URLs of all the images in the gallery you gave.
 To download them all, I suggest [Aria2](http://aria2.sourceforge.net/).
 To use it do do the downloading:

 - Put the aria2 file in the same directory as your list